AMReX-Codes/amrex/Docs/source/running_cpp/parameters.rst

     one should not expect to obtain the same random numbers, even if a fixed ``warpx.random_seed`` is provided.

+* ``warpx.do_electrostatic`` (`0` or `1`; default is `0`)
+    Run WarpX in electrostatic mode.
+Instead of updating the fields at each iteration with the full Maxwell equations, the fields are instead recomputed at each iteration from the (relativistic) Poisson equation.
+There is no limitation on the timestep in this case, but electromagnetic effects (e.g. propagation of radiation, lasers, etc.) are not captured.

 Setting up the field mesh
 -------------------------